-Kids like candies, so much that they start beating each other if the candies are not fairly distributed.
-So at your next party, you better start thinking before you buy the candies.
+Kids like candy, so much that they start beating each other if the candy is not fairly distributed.
+So at your next party, you better start thinking before you buy the candy.

 If there are $K$ kids, you of course need $K \cdot X$ candies for a fair distribution, where $X$ is a positive natural number.
-But you learned that always at least one kid loses one candy, so you better be prepared with exactly one spare candy, resulting in $(K \cdot X) + 1$ candies.
+But you learned that there is always one kid that loses one candy, so you better be prepared with exactly one spare candy, resulting in $(K \cdot X) + 1$ candies.

 Usually, the candies are packed into bags with a fixed number of candies $C$ per bag.
 You will buy some of these bags so that the above constraints are fulfilled.